Stoeoeoe/godot_data_editor/README.md

+# IMPORTANT NOTE
+This plugin was written for Godot 2.1.4 and is not compatible with Godot 3.x.
+Work on a port which will cover many features such as typing, proper handling of singleton etc. is in progress.
+Feel free to use the old version in your project.

 # Godot Data Editor
 This repository hosts a plugin for the [Godot Engine].
 It allows users to enter data items based on Godot classes which are then serialized in either as json or binaries.
 Serialized items may be encrypted if desired.